 The residence requirement limits the amount of degree credits which may be transferred to Norwich University.
-At least 50% of the credits required for the Bachelor of Science in Strategic Studies and Defense Analysis degree must be earned at Norwich except as outlined by the requirements for member schools of the Service members Opportunity Colleges (SOC).
+At least 50% of the credits required for the Bachelor of Science in Criminal Justice degree or the Bachelor of Science in Strategic Studies and Defense Analysis degree must be earned at Norwich except as outlined by the requirements for member schools of the Service members Opportunity Colleges (SOC).